Sidorakh/http.gml/2.2.x/http.md

 | status | Real | No | Set on the HttpOptions struct when sent into an HTTP async event, is the status field from `async_load` |

 ## Function\<SuccessCallback>

-A function called on success of an HTTP request that takes the following parameters
+A user-defined function called on success of an HTTP request that takes the following parameters

 Note: HTTP statuses are not verified, so a request that returns a 404 or 500 error will still count as successful.
 Check the status code